All Episodes

 What's your answer to that, Reverend?

-It continues to grow.
+It continued to grow.

-Some have even argued that growth has slow has slowed down, uh, which is probably my question.
+Some have even argued that growth has slowed down, which is probably show me economic growth under the current.

-Why didn't Barack Obama's administration help out historically black colleges?
+Why didn't Barack Obama do why didn't why didn't Barack Obama's administration help out historically black colleges?

 Why didn't he do that?

-No a good number of people, and we still have to look at access to capital.
+And we still have to look at access to capital.

 I mean, I find this unbelievable to me.

-Now I can tell you what my church is doing.
+Now, I can tell you what my church is doing.

-We have developed a Home Depot, a Kentucky fried chicken, a long time.
+We have developed a Home Depot, a Kentucky Fried Chicken, a longer regret asking this question, but go ahead.

-We actually had Ben Carson come in and cut the ribbon because there were some uh HUD funds used in this.
+We actually had Ben Carson come in and cut the ribbon because there were some HUD funds used in this.

-It's not even a good idea.
+It's not even a people who have merged Detroit.

-This gentleman on the other fucking written trust.
+This gentleman on the other wasn't rich.

 Detroit was the richest city in the world, and y'all destroyed it.